Orb-Workshop/bundledeuch/README.md

-While the Terminal Shell's Current Working Directoy is within the csgo_addons folder, apply the `Orb-Workshop/bundledeuch` bun template to the new CS2 Workshop project named '<project-name>'.
+While the Terminal Shell's Current Working Directoy is within the csgo_addons folder, apply the `Orb-Workshop/bundledeuch` bun template to the new CS2 Workshop project named <project-name>.

 ```bash
 bun create Orb-Workshop/bundledeuch <project-name>